Delors/Lectures/ds-http-and-sockets-java/folien.en.rst

 Exercise
 ------------------------------------------------------

-.. exercise:: Protokollaggregation
+.. exercise:: Log Aggregation

-  Write a UDP-based Java programme with which log messages can be displayed centrally on a server.
-The programme should consist of several clients and a server.
+  Write a UDP-based Java program with which log messages can be displayed centrally on a server.
+The program should consist of several clients and a server.
 Each client reads an input line from the keyboard in the form of a string, which is then immediately sent to the server.
 The server waits on port 4999 and receives the messages from any client, which it then outputs immediately.

   .. solution::
     :pwd: Now with UDP.